image-charts/documentation/docs/qr-codes.md

+---
+meta_description: "Image-charts API offers several types of charts such as qr code.
+This documentation shows you how to use the API url parameters to generate a chart."
+---
 # QR Codes

 This section describes how to create a QR Code on the fly with a URL GET request using the Image-Chart QRCode web service generation.